 It’d be an understatement to say that 2020 has been an unprecedented year.
 The COVID-19 pandemic has created a confusing time of isolation, anxiety, panic buying, and a shift in how we shop.
-The uncertainty of 2020 has created a situation that’s been fluctuating constantly, with the numbers of people deemed safe in a group dwindling, restaurants, bars, and gyms shutting down, retail stores limiting shopping (or not allowing it at all) and office workers working remotely full time.
+The uncertainty of 2020 has created a situation that’s been fluctuating constantly, with the numbers of people deemed safe in a group dwindling, restaurants, bars, and gyms shutting down, retail stores limiting shopping (or not allowing it at all), and office workers working remotely full time.
 With nothing else to do, people have turned to E-Commerce to shop their fears away and get their necessities.

 This pandemic has accelerated a trend that was already transforming the worlds of retail and consumer goods distribution, into a wildfire that’s spread across the globe, across all verticals.
-E-Commerce adoption and the digital transformation of traditional retailers has nearly jumped a decade’s worth of evolution into half a year, and made it abundantly clear that brands and retailers need to evolve and adapt, in order to see 2021 and beyond.
+E-Commerce adoption and the digital transformation of traditional retailers have nearly jumped a decade’s worth of evolution into half a year and made it abundantly clear that brands and retailers need to evolve and adapt, in order to see 2021 and beyond.
 This is even more critical for the SME’s who are trying to break out of the shadows of the bigger, online giants.

 With an increase in online buying, comes an increase in logistics and fulfillment.
 After all, you need to have a distribution channel to get your products into the hands of people who can’t go outside.
 This influx of orders has strained the existing distribution channels to the brink, and small to medium retailers have to evaluate how they manage their inventory, their customers, and their fulfillment in this new normal.